Who We Are

 Cindy Silveira is FAMM’s Director of Development.
 She has worked as a fundraising professional for more than fifteen years and was most recently the Director of Leadership Giving for the Death with Dignity National Center, based in Portland Oregon.
 She has held leadership fundraising positions in a major cancer research center and in higher education institutions.
 A native Oregonian, Cindy recently made her home in Baltimore, where she is learning to sail and mastering the fine art of making the perfect crab cake.
 Her son, an artist, lives in Brooklyn, New York.

-As Development Associate, Hawah builds and grows relationships with individuals, foundations, and organizations that assist FAMM in its efforts towards sentencing reform.
-Before joining FAMM, she worked in several advocacy organizations whose focus range from social and political activism, to providing services to underserved populations.
-She is a graduate of Seton Hall University’s School of Diplomacy and International Relations.
+As Development Associate, Hawah builds and grows relationships with individuals, foundations, and organizations that assist FAMM in its efforts toward sentencing and prison reform.
+Before joining FAMM, she worked in several organizations whose focus range from political organizing, to providing direct services to vulnerable populations, including refugees, the homeless, and survivors of domestic and sexual abuse.
+Hawah is an avid reader and writer, with poetry being her favorite form of expression.
+She has been published in “Hycide,” a magazine on art, subculture, and conflict, and is a graduate of Seton Hall University’s School of Diplomacy and International Relations.